SURVIVAL TRIP to CAMP McKEE ,Kentucky

 a structure that is heated by a fire and stays warm in the coldest

 of weather.
-All the scouts will stay in the Adirondacks on
+All the scouts will stay in the Adirondacks shelters

-badge.
-This will teach scouts how to take care of themselves in
+night.
+This badge will teach scouts how to take care of themselves in

 the outdoors in an emergency situation.
 Scouts that earned